Friday, September 3, 2021

 Of course, you should think long and hard about what you want to own, and in what percentages, and why.
 A good investor can answer those questions.

 My main selections are: Total US market, REIT, and Total US bonds.
 Why these?
 Well, that way, I have broad and diversified exposure to stocks, real estate, and bonds.
-And I pay extremely low fees.
+And I pay extremely low fees by using index funds for these asset classes.

 I also have a smaller amount of money in small-cap value, international value, and emerging markets.
 Why these?
 Well, for small-cap value, it’s obvious: I want a piece of the best-performing asset class in history.
 Plus, the total US market index is, by its very nature, tilted toward large-cap.
 Holding small-cap value helps to even that out a bit.